Nipsey Hussle's shooting death was planned, jury told - NewsBreak

 Hussle, whose nickname is a play on a famous 1970s comedian, was given the moniker for his work ethic as he slung CDs.
 He spent years winning a devoted following through mixtapes and underground releases, and broke through with a his first major-label album, earning a Grammy nomination just months before he was killed.

-Hussle left behind his longtime partner, actor Lauren London, with whom he had a son who is now 5 years old.
+Hussle left behind his longtime partner Lauren London , with whom he had a son who is now 5 years old.
 He also had a daughter who is now 13.